 3. Trim It Down

 When Prince William, John Travolta and any number of other men have faced up to their balding tops and gone for a trim, onlookers have been quick to applaud their decisiveness.
 And the same's true of your facial hair.
-You don't have to go full choirboy, but keeping things relatively short and stubbly is a great way of drawing emphasis way from the spots where the follicles are finding it heavy going.
+You don't have to go full choirboy, but keeping things relatively short and stubbly with a beard trimmer or an electric shaver is a great way of drawing emphasis way from the spots where the follicles are finding it heavy going.

 4. Brush Up On Your Beard Care